Finding an Attorney

 Handling Your Own Case

 Unfortunately, the number of people needing legal assistance is far greater than the number of attorneys available.
 If you do not have an attorney, you still have the right to represent yourself in court.
 However, when you represent yourself, it is up to you to know the laws and court procedures.
 Judges and court employees are not allowed to provide you with legal advice, and may not be able to speak with you at all about your case outside of the court room.
 Going to court without an attorney can be extremely difficult without a legal background.

 Answers to many common legal questions can be found on a separate website, www.lawhelp.org/LA

 , which the Access to Justice program helps support.
 This website also helps individuals find free legal and social services, locate courts, and provides online applications and forms.
 LSBA Access to Justice legal education materials are also posted here.
 All materials on this site are designed to provide you with legal information and applicable resources.
 This site does not provide legal advice, nor is it intended to be a comprehensive summary of the laws and issues relevant to your case.
 This page will provide you with self-help resources to hopefully help you identify your legal options and decide how to proceed.
 Though you have the right to represent yourself, you should do so only after trying to obtain representation.

 For more information, download the Pro Se Brochure

 Local Self-Help Services

-The map below includes information about self-help services launched in conjunction with, or reported to, the Louisiana State Bar Association Access to Justice Department.
-By clicking on the parish, information will appear below the map.
+The below includes information about self-help services launched in conjunction with, or reported to, the Louisiana State Bar Association Access to Justice Department.
+By selecting a the parish, information for that parish will appear below.
 The list will include the district courts serving the parish, along with any local self help resources available.